 Newlywed couples (sposi novelli) married in the Catholic Church who would like to attend a Wednesday audience of the Holy Father may often sit in a special section at the Audience.
 To qualify, couples should be married within 2 months of the audience they wish to attend (although some flexibility up to 1 year may be possible) and carry with them a copy of the Sacramental Marriage Certificate signed by the priest or deacon who celebrated the wedding.
 To be permitted to sit in the sposi novelli section, the couple needs to wear their wedding attire (or something similar, i.e., a long white dress with covered shoulders for the bride, and a suit with jacket and tie for the groom).
+If you got married wearing a traditional wedding attire from your culture, you can also wear this for the Papal Audience.
 The Holy Father will bless you for a happy wedded life when he gives his general blessing at the conclusion of the Papal audience.
 Occasionally, some couples also have the opportunity to greet the Holy Father personally after the Audience.

 Tickets for the Papal Audiences must be requested through the Prefecture of the Papal Household.
 Since it can sometimes be a bit challenging to navigate the Vatican/Italian system, the United States Conference of Catholic Bishops have set up our office to assist American pilgrims with their ticket requests.